 If your dogs breed is not currently listed in our reference panel (list found on FAQ) then a portion on the results will likely be called “unknown”.
 As of right now, we are working on adding more breeds to the panel, and will continue to do so.October 8, 2019 at 2:50 pm in reply to: "Sample is being sequenced" how long did it take after this? #14702

-Once the sample arrives at the lab to be sequenced it usually takes around 90-120 days until we received back the raw data.
-Then we can create and upload your dogs results to his/her profile.
+Once the sample its sent out to be sequenced, it usually takes around 90-120 days until we received back the raw data.
+Then, we can create and upload your dogs results to his/her profile.

 Hope this helps!